-P0386 SeraQ Alinity V4 is intended to be used on the Abbott Alinity s® platform in diagnostic and blood screening laboratories as an external run control in combination with the assays for the detection of hepatitis B surface antigen (HBsAg), antibodies to hepatitis B core antigen (anti-HBc), antibodies to hepatitis C virus (anti-HCV), antibodies to human immunodeficiency virus types 1 and 2 (anti-HIV-1/2) and antibodies to human T-cell leukemia virus type I and II (anti-HTLV I/II) (see Table 1).
-P0386 SeraQ Alinity V4 is a multi-marker mixture of inactivated HBsAg, anti-HBc, anti-HCV, anti-HIV-1 and anti-HTLV I standards in defibrinated plasma giving a low reactive result in the Abbott Alinity s® assays.
+P0320 SeraQ Alinity V2 is intended to be used on the Abbott Alinity ci series[®] platform in diagnostic and blood screening laboratories as an external run control in combination with the assays for the detection of hepatitis B surface antigen (HBsAg), antibodies to hepatitis B core antigen (anti-HBc), antibodies to hepatitis C virus (anti-HCV), antibodies to human immunodeficiency virus types 1 and 2 (anti-HIV-1/2) and antibodies to human T-cell leukemia virus type I and II (anti-HTLV I/II) (see Table 1).
+P0320 SeraQ Alinity V2 is a multi-marker mixture of inactivated HBsAg, anti-HBc, anti-HCV, anti-HIV-1 and anti-HTLV I standards in defibrinated plasma giving a low reactive result in the Abbott Alinity ci series[®] assays.
 The run control is intended for repeated testing in consecutive runs of the immunoassays over time by trained laboratory workers.
-By comparison of the sample to cut off (S/CO) values for the five markers found on P0386 SeraQ Alinity V4 one can monitor whether the analytical sensitivity of test runs is consistent.
-The run control should not be used to replace internal controls or calibrators in the test kits.
-The test result on the run control should not be used to reject the run or delay the release of test results on donor or patient samples.
+By comparison of the sample to cut off (S/CO) values for the five markers found on P0320 SeraQ Alinity V2 one can monitor whether the analytical sensitivity of test runs is consistent.
+The run control should not be used to reject the run or delay the release of test results on donor or patient samples.
+This product is used for performance evaluation only.